robertkeizer/nomad/hind/README.md

 ## https
 The ideal experience is that you point a dns wildcard at the IP address of the VM running your `hind` system.

-This allows automatically-created hostnames from CI/CD pipelines [deploy] stage to use the git group/organization + repository name + branch name to create a nice semantic DNS hostname for your webapps to run as, and everything will "just work".
+This allows automatically-created hostnames from CI/CD pipelines [deploy] stage to use the [git group/organization + repository name + branch name] to create a nice semantic DNS hostname for your webapps to run as and load from - and everything will "just work".

-For example, `*.example.com` DNS wildcard will allow https://myteam-my-repo-name-my-branch.example.com to "just work".
+For example, `*.example.com` DNS wildcard pointing to the VM where `hind` is running, will allow https://myteam-my-repo-name-my-branch.example.com to "just work".

 We use [caddy](https://caddyserver.com) (which incorporates `zerossl` and Let's Encrypt) to on-demand create single host https certs as service discovery from `consul` announces new hostnames.